A recent article in Harvard Business Review caught my attention. “Strategy Making in Turbulent Times,…

 - We’ve worked with churches who have “gems” in their pews or theater seats who may be interested in the role.
 These “gems” may be presently serving, capable and available but might decline because they’ve never managed the whole children’s ministry program, or don’t sense you value their abilities.
 And you may have already decided there is no one like that—but wait!
 Do you really know everyone’s story, their history, their gift potential?

 - We have helped churches place individuals who have come from a variety of fields, i.e. education, engineering, homeschool moms, bank officers, tenured teachers, and military wives—just to name a few.
 Individuals who love Jesus and have a passion to reach kids.
 Individuals who are capable managers and understand the value of relationship building (recruiting).
 In most cases, it came as a surprise to church leadership that any of these would be interested or willing to make a “career” change.

 - We help churches identify their “hidden gems” and hire someone from within.

 - We coach the new “in house” hire for a season (typically 1 year) on a monthly basis through the changing cycles of a ministry year.
 We coach them on recruiting, training, resources, program, safety & security, facility ideas, events, team collaboration, etc. And we follow-up with their direct supervisor.
 This phone/Facetime approach has been successful and served churches well.

 - The cost involved for an onboarding/coaching plan is well less than a relocation fee in most situations.

 Can we help you get your next hire in place before any more valuable time elapses?
 Your “gem” hire may be closer than you think.
-Email us at firstname.lastname@example.org or give Donna a call at 855-646-9283 to get more info.
+We can help you find them and polish them to shine.
+Email us at firstname.lastname@example.org or give Donna a call at 616-403-5821 to get more info.